Are you being sold a RILA Annuity?

 With a RILA, you can dial up and down the risk you will tolerate.

-That is, RILAs are like buffered ETFs where there is a downside buffer.
-And in fact, before becoming registered index-linked (who actually knows what that means???), they were often called buffered annuities.
+RILAs are like buffered ETFs, with a downside buffer.
+Before becoming registered index-linked (who knows what that means???), they were often called buffered annuities.

 RILAs must be sold by folks who have a security license (the registered part of the name), so they may be pitched as an alternative to VAs (variable annuities) rather than FIAs (you don’t need a security license to sell FIAs, just an insurance license).
-So, in effect, you might see your bank or broker dealer pitching you a RILA (or a variable annuity), whereas your insurance salesman will continue to pitch you a FIA (unless they also have a securities license).
+So, in effect, you might see your bank or broker dealer pitching you a RILA (or a variable annuity).
+In contrast, your insurance salesman will continue to pitch you a FIA (unless they also have a securities license).

 Let’s look at how RILAs compare to FIAs and VAs.